zeokku/vite-plugin-vue-css-modules/README.md

 - `pugLocals` - an object containing variables for Pug templates **(default: `{}`)**
 - `nameGenerator` - a function of type `CSSModulesOptions["generateScopedName"]` accepting (name, filename, css) arguments.
 This function will be called for each name in each file and it should return a result which will be used for generating a stylesheet.
 It is possible that the function may be called multiple times with the same pair of name and filename, so it must maintain its own state to return the same name in such case.

   The plugin provides two generators as **default** value.
-If `process.env.NODE_ENV !== "production"` then the generator returns `COMPONENT__CLASSNAME`, while in production another one is used that will minimize the names.
+If `process.env.NODE_ENV === "production"` then the generator will minify resulting names, otherwise during development the generator returns `COMPONENT__CLASSNAME` type of string.

 ## Script handling